-The oscillator can detect the current trend in the price, with an uptrend detected when the bull line is above the bear line (gradient in green/blue), and a down-trend when the bear line is above the bull line (gradient in red).
+The oscillator can detect the current trend in the price, with an uptrend detected when the oscillator value is above 50 and a down-trend when the oscillator value is under 50.

 While this is the main way to interpret the confirmation oscillator, it is also possible to use it in order to detect divergences.